This article will also offer you some portrait lighting tips to help you along as you go.

 Self-portrait using butterfly lighting.

-This portrait lighting scheme can leave deep shadows under the model’s chin, cheekbones and nose.
+This portrait lighting scheme can leave deep shadows.
+These appear under the model’s chin, cheekbones and nose.

 This light plan shows the butterfly lighting setup, with the optional background light.

 Clamshell is a classic portrait lighting setup that will never let you down.
-You can see the two lights leaving two distinct catchlights in each one of the model’s eyes.
+You can see the two lights leaving two distinct catchlights in the model’s eyes.

-Usually, the fill light is weaker than the key light so as to leave some gentle shadows, and it can be either a reflector or a second flashgun (set to a lower power than the key light).
+Usually, the fill light is weaker than the key light to leave some gentle shadows.
+It can be either a reflector or a second flashgun (set to a lower power than the key light).

 A clamshell lighting setup using a reflector as fill light leaves some light shadows on the model.
 This portrait lighting pattern suits both low and high key styles.

-Rim light is quite interesting, as it can be used to create images with a dark, mysterious, or sometimes abstract feeling.
+You can use rim light to create images with a dark, mysterious, and sometimes abstract feeling.